flw88/deepseq_awesome/README.md

 Fall 2016 Deep Sequencing course Columbia University

-Contains all scripts for this project
+Contains all scripts and some files (mostly for input to scripts) for this project